ivmai/libatomic_ops/README_stack.txt

 interface was cleaned up in the interim.
 But it should perform very similarly.)

-We use a fully lock-free implementation when the underlying hardware makes that less expensive, i.e. when we have a double-wide compare-and-swap operation available.
-(The fully lock-free implementation uses an AO_t- sized version count, and assumes it does not wrap during the time any given operation is active.
+We use a fully lock-free implementation when the underlying hardware makes that less expensive, i.e. when we have a double-wide (i.e. twice the size of a pointer) compare-and-swap operation available.
+(The fully lock-free implementation uses a pointer-sized version count, and assumes it does not wrap during the time any given operation is active.
 This seems reasonably safe on 32-bit hardware, and very safe on 64-bit hardware.)
-If a fully lock-free implementation, AO_stack_is_lock_free() returns 1 (also, the macro AO_STACK_IS_LOCK_FREE is defined in this case but its usage by client is deprecated).
+In a fully lock-free implementation AO_stack_is_lock_free() returns 1 (also, the macro AO_STACK_IS_LOCK_FREE is defined in this case but its usage by client is deprecated).

 The implementation is interesting only because it allows reuse of existing nodes.
 This is necessary, for example, to implement a memory